localnerve/html-snapshots/README.md

 })
 .catch(function (error) {
   // error is an Error instance.
-  // error.completed is an array of the snapshot file paths that were completed.
+  // error.completed is an array of snapshot file paths that were completed.
+  // error.notCompleted is an array of file paths that did NOT complete.
 });
 ```
 This reads the urls from your robots.txt and produces snapshots in the ./snapshots directory.
 In this example, a selector named "#dynamic-content" appears in all pages across the site.
 Once this selector is visible in a page, the html snapshot is taken.